-Integrative medicine is a multi-disciplinary specialty that centers on positive relationships between practitioners and patients, holistic treatment and evidence-based practices.
-Doctors who follow this approach to care combine conventional and alternative medicine to treat individuals on a person-to-person basis.
+Integrative medicine is a multidisciplinary specialty built on a positive relationship between you and your doctor.
+Using holistic treatments and evidence-based practices, we combine both conventional and alternative medicine to treat your whole person.

 Integrative and holistic medicine in Virginia

 Using holistic therapies, we help you manage your mental health and learn how to move forward.

 At HCA Virginia Health System, we offer integrative therapy services that provide creative treatments to improve your mental health.
 With us, you will heal while strengthening your skills to cope with life's difficulties.

 Our integrative therapy program can help if you have a diagnosed mental health condition, are suffering from trauma or if you're experiencing intense, disruptive emotions, including:

 - Anger and aggression